ArisPodotas/DSIT-notes/Biology-Physiology/Notes.md

 ### Enchancers

 Overactivation of transcription.
-Sequences that are far away from promoters that through chromatin bending will enahance transcription.
+Sequences that are far away from promoters that through chromatin bending will enhance transcription.

 The opoposite of silencers.